How to Get a Google Fax Number

 Transferring your line to a Google fax number is a totally hands-free process.
 Once you finish filling out the request, you just need to wait until your number is working on the Web.
 Remember to double check your information before you send it to your online fax service.
 Delays and cancellations often take place due to errors in the information provided by the user.

-For those who want to get rid of a fax machine, using a service with an online fax number is an easy and fast solution.
+For those who want to get rid of a fax machine, using a service with a Google fax number is an easy and fast solution.
 With an online fax number you can receive a fax straight on your computer without any type of physical installation.

 What are the benefits of a digital fax number?
 There are many ways this type of number will improve your faxing experience:

 A virtual fax number is capable of receiving incoming faxes automatically, and it does this much faster than a fax machine.
 Instead of waiting for the document to be printed, it is forwarded as digital form to your Gmail address.

 You’ll also be free from problems such as paper jams and poor document printing results, which can take precious minutes of your time.

 2. Acts as a Dedicated Fax Line

 A fax machine needs to be connected to a dedicated fax line to avoid interruptions during transmissions.
 Sure, you can use a cheap home fax line but be prepared to miss some faxes along the way!
 Things get worse when you have a home office, you could be in the middle of a fax transmission when someone lifts the phone.
 The result?
 Yo have to request the document all over again.

 A Google fax number works just like a dedicated line that receives and sends fax over Gmail.
 This number is used exclusively for fax transmissions and it remains active all day, every day even when your computer’s been turned off.
 People sending you faxes won't notice a difference between a digital and a physical dedicated line.